boatechie/course-dbt/greenery/models/staging/README.md

 select avg(orders)as count_avg_orders_per_hour
 from orders_per_hour

-Answer: 7.5208333333333333
+answer: 7.5208333333333333
 --------
-On average, how long does an order take from being placed to being delivered? with orders_delivery_timing as ( select distinct order_id as orders
+3. On average, how long does an order take from being placed to being delivered?

+with orders_delivery_timing as (
+  select
+  distinct order_id as orders